Event Triggered Execution: Component Object Model Hijacking

 Adversaries may establish persistence by executing malicious content triggered by hijacked references to Component Object Model (COM) objects.
 COM is a system within Windows to enable interaction between software components through the operating system.[1]
 References to various COM objects are stored in the Registry.

-Adversaries can use the COM system to insert malicious code that can be executed in place of legitimate software through hijacking the COM references and relationships as a means for persistence.
+Adversaries may use the COM system to insert malicious code that can be executed in place of legitimate software through hijacking the COM references and relationships as a means for persistence.
 Hijacking a COM object requires a change in the Registry to replace a reference to a legitimate system component which may cause that component to not work when executed.
 When that system component is executed through normal system operation the adversary's code will be executed instead.[2]
 An adversary is likely to hijack objects that are used frequently enough to maintain a consistent level of persistence, but are unlikely to break noticeable functionality within the system as to avoid system instability that could lead to detection.

 ID: T1546.015